65+ Easy Game Day Snack Ideas

 What are good finger foods for game day?

 - Make veggies the MVP!
 Less than a quarter of all adults eat the recommended amount of vegetables, and 18 percent eat enough fruit.
-Veggies are versatile, inexpensive, and perfect to add onto a whole host of appetizers.
+Veggies are versatile, inexpensive, and perfect to add to a whole host of appetizers.
 Pair up veggies with a wide range of healthy dips and veggies for the win!

 - When they go high, we go low (sodium)!
 Help control your salt intake, opt for low-sodium versions of side sauces – such as low-sodium soy sauce.